 Google’s response in the Chrome support forum is baffling: ‘Our decision not to implement the Master Password feature is based on our belief that it creates a false sense of security instead of actually providing a strong security benefit’.

-If you have a very strong Windows password then Chrome passwords are also secure, but if you have a weak Windows password like ‘12345’ (or none at all) then your Chrome passwords are very insecure.
+If you have a very strong Windows password then Chrome passwords are also secure, but if you have a weak Windows password like ‘12345’ (or blank, none at all) then your Chrome passwords are very insecure.

 However, Firefox excels by offering a Master Password which achieves far better protection than Chrome – even a weak Master Password using Triple DES encryption is much harder to crack than a weak Windows logon password.

-See our review of LastPass – a secure password manager that effectively adds Master Password functionality (and a lot more) to Chrome.
+See my review of LastPass – a secure password manager that effectively adds Master Password functionality (and a lot more) to Chrome.
 It’s just a shame that Google are ignoring this issue and not providing the option for security conscious users.